 LNs are connected through a series of lymphatics that serve as the highway between the LNs, entering into each LN through afferent lymph ducts and leaving through the medullary sinuses that flow into a single efferent lymph duct (Fig. 3).
-Blood vessels also feed into the lymphatic system, both directly into the LNs at high endothelial venules (HEVs) and at junctures throughout.
-Lymphatics then return cells to blood through a common conduit: the thoracic duct (43).
-APCs circulate into LNs through the afferent lymphatics, while T cells enter through the HEVs (44, 45).
-Once in the LN, CD4+ T cells sample the surface of APCs for pMHC complexes within the LN paracortex (T cell region of LN).
+Blood vessels also feed into the lymphatic system, both directly into the LNs (at high endothelial venules: HEVs) and at junctures throughout.
+Lymphatics then return cells to blood via a common conduit: the thoracic duct (43).
+APCs circulate into LNs via the afferent lymphatics while T cells enter through the HEVs (44, 45).
+Once in the LN, CD4+ T cells sample the surface of APCs for pMHC complexes within the LN paracortex.